Medical Device AI Model Evasion and Cybersecurity Threats

-In the digital age, healthcare is increasingly reliant on technology.
-Medical devices such as MRI machines, pacemakers, and infusion pumps have become integral for effective patient care.
+Healthcare is increasingly reliant on technology.
+Medical devices such as MRI machines, pacemakers, and infusion pumps have become integral to effective patient care.
 However, what lurks beneath the surface?
-The answer lies in the realm of cybersecurity.
+The answer lies in cybersecurity.

 The Role of Medical Devices in Modern Healthcare